vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_kleenex.md

 </a>
 <a href="index"><img src="images/home_assistant_logo.png" style="float: right;margin-left:20px" alt="Home Assistant logo" height="100px"></a>

-Here you find Home Assistant (lovelace) dashboard examples related to the custom HACS integration **Kleenex Pollen Radar** which you can easily use on your own dashboards.
+Here you find Home Assistant (lovelace) dashboard examples related to the custom HACS integration **Kleenex Pollen Radar** which you can easily add to your own dashboard.

-This integration shows Pollen information for grass, weeds and trees.
+This integration shows Pollen information for grass, trees and weeds.

-It's available for the countries: France, Italy, the Netherlands, the United Kingdom and the United States of America.
+It's available for the countries: The Netherlands, France, Italy, the United Kingdom and the United States of America.

-Check the git repository to find out all the options: https://github.com/MarcoGos/kleenex_pollenradar
+Check the git repository to find out all options: https://github.com/MarcoGos/kleenex_pollenradar

 ---
 ## Table of Contents